 NASFAA regularly convenes task forces comprised of geographically diverse groups of NASFAA member volunteers from all types of postsecondary institutions and sectors to help review legislative and policy proposals and voice NASFAA's position on pending legislation.

-Our task forces have addressed a wide range of issues within NASFAA's major policy areas, including (but not limited to):
+Our task forces and thought forces have addressed a wide range of issues within NASFAA's major policy areas, including (but not limited to):

 At its inception, each task force outlines its guiding principles, members, and actionable goals in a charter specific to its unique task.
 At its conclusion, the task force summarizes its final recommendations in a report, subject to approval by NASFAA's Board of Directors, which is then disseminated widely to NASFAA members, lawmakers, administration officials, the press, and other public policy experts.